leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw3.md

-# HW3 - More programming with statistics
+# Homework 3 - random variables ARE functions

 #### Context: modeling data with random variables
 In your introductory statistics course, you likely came across probability distributions.